-- 10. During the information session the affected/reporting individual complainant or responding student organization representative may view all materials related to the case, review procedural standards, and discuss options for resolution, which include alternative resolution, no-contest informal resolution, informal hearing, formal hearing, or an outcomes-only hearing. - 11.
-The Student Conduct Authority will determine what resolution process is appropriate after considering the expressed preferences of any reporting individual complainant(s) (if applicable) and responding student organization representative(s), and the totality of the circumstances.
+1. During the information session the complainant or responding student organization representative may view all materials related to the case, review procedural standards, and discuss options for resolution, which include alternative resolution, no-contest resolution, informal hearing, formal hearing, or an outcomes-only hearing.

+2. The Student Conduct Authority will determine what resolution process is appropriate after considering the expressed preferences of any complainant(s) (if applicable) and responding student organization representative(s), and the totality of the circumstances.

-- a.
-An alternative resolution process will only be considered if both a reporting individual complainant (if applicable) and responding student mutually agree.
-An alternative resolution process may be considered in cases falling under the jurisdiction of the Title IX Policy. - b.
-If a responding student organization representative elects either a no-contest informal resolution or informal hearing and the Student Conduct Authority deems an informal resolution to be appropriate, the administrator conducting the information session may immediately facilitate a no-contest informal resolution process or conduct the informal hearing as the hearing administrator, or schedule the informal hearing or no-contest informal resolution process to take place within a reasonable time.
-In cases involving an affected/reporting individual complainant, the hearing administrator will gather the necessary information and conclude the no-contest informal resolution or hearing within a reasonable time.
-A no-contest resolution or informal hearing for resolution of a case falling under the jurisdiction of the Title IX Policy is not permitted. - c.
+a.
+An alternative resolution process will only be considered if both a complainant (if applicable) and responding student mutually agree.
+An alternative resolution process may be considered in cases falling under the jurisdiction of the Title IX Policy.

+b.
+If a responding student organization representative elects either a no-contest resolution or informal hearing and the Student Conduct Authority deems appropriate, the administrator conducting the information session may immediately facilitate a no-contest resolution process or conduct the informal hearing as the hearing administrator, or schedule the informal hearing or nocontest resolution process to take place within a reasonable time.
+In cases involving a complainant, the hearing administrator will gather the necessary information and conclude the no-contest resolution or hearing within a reasonable time.
+A no-contest resolution or informal hearing for resolution of a case falling under the jurisdiction of the Title IX Policy is not permitted. c.
 A formal hearing process will be utilized if elected by the responding student organization representative or if determined by the Student Conduct Authority to be the appropriate resolution process based on the totality of the circumstances of the case.
-If selected, a single hearing administrator is the only option for a formal hearing if the incident alleges violations of the Sex Discrimination and Sexual Misconduct policy. - d.
-An outcomes-only hearing may be utilized when a student organization has been found at fault in civil court with a preponderance of the evidence or higher standard at the discretion of the Student Conduct Authority. - 12.
-When a responding student organization has two or more outstanding incidents, those incidents may be heard as a single case at the discretion of the Student Conduct Authority.
+If selected, a single hearing administrator is the only option for a formal hearing if the incident alleges violations of the Sex Discrimination and Sexual Misconduct policy.

+d.
+An outcomes-only hearing may be utilized when a student organization has been found at fault in civil court with a preponderance of the evidence or higher standard at the discretion of the Student Conduct Authority.

+3. When a responding student organization has two or more outstanding incidents, those incidents may be heard as a single case at the discretion of the Student Conduct Authority.